Hero Background

 Stone

-• Pressure wash gently to remove dirt and organic buildup.
+• Rinse or gently pressure wash to remove dirt and organic buildup

 Wood

-• Seal or stain every 1–3 years, depending on exposure and product type.
+• Seal or stain every 1–3 years depending on sun exposure and product type

 Stucco